agilestacks/custom-component-kafka/README.md

 The repository contains the following files:

 * [hub-component.yaml](hub-component.yaml) Automation Hub deployment manifest, that describes a Custom Component.
-More details are available in the commented lines of the file in [documentation](https://docs.agilestacks.io/Concepts/Manifest.html)
+More details are available in the commented lines of the file or in [documentation](https://docs.agilestacks.io/Concepts/Manifest.html)
 * [Makefile](Makefile): Custom component implementation in Make.
 Helm is used to install Apache Kafka release.
 See commented lines of the Makefile for more information
 * [values.yaml.template](values.yaml.template) Kafka Helm chart configuration template.
 The default template engine is curly for ${}, the others are mustache and commentary, respectively.
 For more information see templating [documentation](https://docs.agilestacks.io/Concepts/Templating.html)